Lenovo LaptopLenovo Yoga 900

 2. Where can one buy a replacement keyboard for the Yoga 900?
 I’ve googled around quite a bit and I can’t seem to find one.
 Thanks!

 1. I am considering taking the back off to check for any signs of damage to the USB internals.
-Last week all of my USB ports just suddenly quit working.
+Last week all of my USB ports suddenly quit working.
 I’ve tried every solution I can find, but nothing has worked.
-I’ve turned off the power saving feature, checked the registry key, checked the BIOS for any USB settings, performed a system restore, performed a clean install of Windows 10 Pro and more.
+I’ve turned off the power saving feature, checked the registry key, checked the BIOS for any USB settings, performed a system restore, performed a clean install of Windows 10 Pro, and more.
 Nothing has worked.
 It won’t even light up when something is plugged in.
 So, considering everything, I think it is probably hardware related.
-However, i don’t have the luxury of spending 30-45 days without a laptop since I use it for work.
+However, I don’t have the luxury of spending 30-45 days without a laptop since I use it for work.

 Any advice that anyone can offer would be greatly appreciated at this point.
 Thank you!